-When you’re in the process of being hired for a new job, it can be nerve-wracking to ask for more money.
+It can be nerve-wracking to ask for more money during the hiring process.
 You might be worried that you’ll come across as greedy, or risk your chances of closing the job offer.
 But you also want to start at the highest rate possible.
-After all, it can be very difficult to even get inflation increases at some companies, so you need to go in with your best financial foot forward.
+After all, it can be very difficult to even get inflation increases at some companies.
+So you need to go in with your best financial foot forward.
 Here are some tips on how to do just that.

 Tips for Starting Salary Negotiation

 - Know your bottom line.
 Even before you start applying for jobs, you should determine the lowest salary you’re willing to accept.
 This might change throughout the application process – for example, if you started out with savings that end up dwindling.
 But whatever that bottom line number is, it’s best to have it your head before beginning interviews.
-Otherwise, it can be easy to get caught up in the emotions or whirlwind of the job offer process, and end up accepting an amount you aren’t actually okay with.
+Otherwise, the whirlwind of the job offer process can overwhelm you.
+You may very well end up accepting an amount you aren’t actually okay with.
 Of course, the amount you’re willing to accept will likely depend on the job.
 If the position is an opportunity to advance and learn new skills, or with a non-profit whose mission you’re passionate about, you’ll likely be willing to accept less than a job you’re solely taking for the salary.
 But you still need enough to live on.
 Review your monthly budget, and figure out your salary minimum.

 - Don’t bring up salary until the very end of the hiring process.
 No one wants to waste their time, so naturally it would be preferable to know the salary before you start interviewing.
 But unfortunately, this isn’t typically the way it works with office positions.
 If you bring up the topic of salary too early on, it may make the hiring company think you only care about the money and not fulfilling their needs.
 Needing a paycheck is absolutely a valid reason to take a job.
 But even if that’s your main reasoning, being upfront about it with a potential employer isn’t going to get you any closer to that paycheck.